 English 12 completes the students’ preparation for college-level reading and writing.
-1 Throughout the year, students continue to cultivate an intense awareness of language, to regard writing as a familiar and joyful activity, and read and observe closely, sharing and discussing their insights in class.
-Making connections remains a central technique for the understanding of literature.
+Throughout the year, students continue to cultivate an intense awareness of language, to regard writing as a familiar and joyful activity, and to read and observe closely, sharing and discussing their insights in class.
 The course begins with an in-depth study of All the King’s Men.
 Seniors analyze the characters, voices, and themes through daily class discussion and several analytical and creative papers, culminating in a major essay.
 The novel also offers opportunities to connect to topics beyond the book, including politics, philosophy, and poetry.
 During the fall, seniors create a peer reference as well.
 Through an extensive rewriting process, students strive for crisp, lively language in these pieces that accompany their classmates’ college applications.
 Later in the year, they pare down these references to short paragraphs that they present at commencement.
 Seniors go on to work closely with William Shakespeare’s Hamlet.
 As they discuss and perform various scenes, students naturally make connections between passages within the text, but also between the play and Penn Warren’s work, as well as other short stories, novels, and plays they have read in previous courses.